rrune/webuntisCLI/README.md

 # Usage

-Get your timetable for today
+Get your timetable for tomorrow
 ```bash
 webuntis
 ```